Danaroth83/remote-sensing-projects/README.md

 ### End course deliverable
 At the final session of the course, each group has to provide:
+_ A repository containing all the code that you have developed during the project, generated after forking this repository.
+  The code shoudl follow the provided template to organiwe your data; the project structure is described in `projects\template\README.md`.
+  This repository has to include:
-- A notebook describing how to access the code in your project, which has to
+  - A README.md that explains briefly how to launch your code;
-  include:
+  - A main script that fully reproduce your full work pipeline.
+    Ideally, this code should be launchable with no modification on any machine with the virtual environment information you have provided;
-  - How download the data from an online platform;
+  - All the data that you have downloaded from external sources;
+  - The main script should include:
+    - An automatic downloader of the data online, if applicable;
-  - A data visualization, highlighting its peculiarities;
+    - A data visualization script to highlight the characteristics of the input data;
-  - A script to showcase all the tested methods;
+    - A procedure to showcase all the tested methods for data processing;
     - Tests, experiments and results comparisons
-  - *NOTE:* The code in the notebook has to be minimal, calling the functions contained in your `src` folder.
+    - Optionally, you can also provide a notebook to show the results visually, but the code in the notebook has to be minimal, and call the functions contained in your `src` folder.
 - A pdf for the final presentation slides, extending the mid-course one with:
   - A description of the methods
   - A visual comparison of the results